 In this category, based on our star scoring system, TD Ameritrade scored 8 points out of 10 points.

 TD Ameritrade is a trademark, co-owned by TD Ameritrade IP Company, Inc. and the Toronto-Dominion Bank.
 TD Ameritrade complies with strict regulatory standards imposed by:

-Due to its strong regulation, stock exchange listing and banking background, the broker can be considered as safe.
+Due to its strong regulation, stock exchange listing and banking background, the broker can be considered safe.
 On the downside, it’s important to note that unlike FCA and CySEC regulated brokers which must offer negative balance protection to retail clients, TD Ameritrade does not offer this.